 only slightly sweet, no distinct side- or aftertaste

 Pinitol is a naturally occurring substance.
 It belongs to the group of inositols.
 They are a class of compounds which consist of nine distinct isomers.
-Inositols resemble six member ring simple sugars (i.e. glucose) but are not sugars but cyclic sugar alcohols.
+Inositols resemble six-member ring simple sugars (i.e. glucose) but are not sugars but cyclic sugar alcohols.

-Inositols are, like simple sugars, a part of the normal human diet and as shown by the available evidence also non-toxic.
+Inositols are, like simple sugars, a part of the regular human diet and as shown by the available evidence also non-toxic.
 Pinitol differs from other inositols in that it contains a methyl ether group.
 Research has shown that pinitol has distinct bioactivity which differentiates it from other inositols.

-In the human body pinitol is partly converted into D-chiro-inositol and partly excreted unchanged.
+In the human body, pinitol is partly converted into D-chiro-inositol and partly excreted unchanged.

 Pinitol and glucose metabolism and diabetes

-Since 1987 numerous studies in animals and also humans showed that D-pinitol can exert an insulin-like effect to improve glycaemic control.
+Since 1987 numerous studies in animals and also humans showed that d-pinitol could exert an insulin-like effect to improve glycaemic control.
 They suggest that there is a synergy between pinitol and insulin at sub-maximal concentrations, but this is not evident with glucose transport.
 It seems that no further effect of pinitol exists when maximal insulin concentrations are present.
 It is, however, unlikely that hypoglycemia would result from the administration of pinitol.